Optimizing the age to start CPP/QPP and OAS.

 Optimizing when to take OAS is not so important.
 Again, once you make your decision, it can't be changed, although it will be indexed also.
 Low-income seniors are the ones to pay particular attention, but in most cases, they need the money, and delaying it is of little benefit.
 For all others, it's not OAS that will make or break a successful financial plan.
 Most people prefer to take it at 65 and that's fine as it won't make much difference to your heirs and I encourage you to spend it on making your golden years the happiest they can be.

 However, the MoneyReady App now brings single individuals the ability to optimize your OAS start age, along with optimizing the CPP and in conjunction with the withdrawal optimization strategy.
 But we can do that only for single individuals, or couples where the optimization is only applicable to one spouse, because the number of combinations for the full OAS and CPP optimization becomes too large for a couple.
 In that case we only optimize for CPP and leave your selected OAS start ages as is.
 You can always change those ages manually and re-optimize.

 But I don't want to leave a legacy!
-The optimizers maximize your after-tax legacy (from your accounts only, it ignores real-estate and loans).
+The optimizers maximize your after-tax legacy (from your accounts only, it ignores real estate and loans).
 If it is too high, you can spend more in your lifetime in order to bring it back down.
 You can easily add to your planned EXPENSES entries in the MoneyReady App and run the TIME MACHINE and the optimizers, to determine if your plan will work and to leave the desired legacy.
-This is a bit tedious to do, so we'll be working on an EXPENSE OPTIMIZER to see if we can calculate a level of after-tax expense required to bring your legacy to a level that you chose.
+This is a bit tedious to do, so we'll be working on an EXPENSE OPTIMIZER to see if we can calculate a level of before-tax expense required to bring your legacy to a level that you chose.
 Now available, see the MoneyReady App CHOOSE YOUR LEGACY buttton.